On analytic functions in an ordered field with an infinite rank valuation: Analytic functions.

-Since the valued group $\Gamma$ has an infinitude of convex subgroups, if $x\in K$ then exists $y\in K$ such that $x^n<y$ for all $n\in\mathbb{N}$.
+Given a sequence $a,a_0,a_1,...$ in $K$, we define a power series $\displaystyle\sum_{j=0}^{\infty}a_j(z-a)^j$ in the classical sense.
+Since the valued group $\Gamma$ has an infinitude of convex subgroups (see \cite{Hector1}) and the order on $K$ is non-Archimedean, if $x\in K$ then exists $y\in K$ such that $x^n<y$ for all $n\in\mathbb{N}$.
 Then, we obtain the following theorem proved in \cite{Hector1} and \cite{Hector3} concerning convergence of power series.